larryv/vimfiles/README.markdown

     -   If using [an `+eval`-less Vim][14]:

-        -   If `encoding` has a suitable value, use non-ASCII characters for certain options by sourcing one of the following files from `vimrc.local`, `gvimrc.local`, or both:
+        -   If `encoding` has a suitable value, add non-ASCII characters to `listchars` and `showbreak` by sourcing one of the following files from `vimrc.local`, `gvimrc.local`, or both:

             -   `set_opts.utf-8.vim`
             -   One day there might be another.
 But not today.